 The dysfunction happens when the mind thinks that what happened last week at 2:35 PM is still real now, when in fact it’s only a memory.
 It dwells in the past, not the present.
 It’s living in time, not in the now.
 And if we’re identified with this mind, we suffer.

 In this context, Eckhart says that time is not precious at all because it’s not real.
 Now is what’s truly precious because it’s the only thing there is.

 When you are full of problems, there is no room for anything new to enter, no room for a solution.
 So whenever you can, make some room, create some space, so that you find the life underneath your life situation.

 Aah, loved the clarity on this one — life and life situation.

 Eckhart makes a clear distinction between the two: life is now, whatever is happening right this moment; life situations are time-bound, based on psychological time.

-He says that what we consider “problem” is only a life situation, which is often recreated by the past, in the hopes that it would get better in some future time.
-But being not in the present, experiencing the life situation as it is and resenting it, is the real problem.
+He says that what we consider a “problem” is only a life situation, which is often recreated by the past, in the hopes that it would get better in some future time.
+But not being in the present, experiencing the life situation as it is and resenting it, is the real problem.

 This is not to deny the challenging situation we’re facing.
 Everything is a valid life experience.
 But to add unnecessary drama, misinterpret it because of what happened in the past, and worry about the worst thing that could happen, that’s a different story.
 The mind loves fiction and attaches to it, but we must stick to the facts.